karimtarek4/fraud-pipeline-patrol/scoring/README.md

 # 🛡️ Fraud Detection Model Development – Rule-Based Labeling + Supervised ML

 This project demonstrates how to build a production-inspired fraud detection model by combining rule-based labeling with supervised machine learning.
-It walks through the full data science pipeline: from behavioral feature engineering, to intuitive label creation, to model training, evaluation, and export.
+It walks through the full data science pipeline: from behavioral feature engineering, to label creation, to model training, evaluation, and export.

 ---

 ## 🧭 Project Objectives

-- Enrich transaction data with behavioral and contextual risk signals.
+- Enrich transaction data with behavioral infered data.
-- Design a transparent, rule-based fraud scoring system.
+- Design arule-based fraud scoring system.
-- Generate weakly-supervised fraud labels using risk scores.
+- Generate supervised fraud labels using risk scores.
 - Train a machine learning model to detect fraud using enriched features.
-- Evaluate model performance using industry-relevant metrics.
+- Evaluate model performance.
-- Save the model for integration into a fraud scoring pipeline.
+- Save the model for integration into pipeline.

 ---